-Server information will show the 'country of origin' as the USA.
-This is is stored with the domain registry which happens to be in the USA.
-The evilgenius.space website is hosted in Germany and France with its site builder in Lithuania.
+Server information shows the 'country of origin'.
+This is stored with the domain registry which happens to be in the USA.
+This website, whittinghampaintings.com is hosted in Germany and France with its site builder in the Czech Republic, possibly?

 The subject of my work is the human figure and face.
 In painting, the figure, portrait and multi-figure history paintings are among the more difficult subjects.
-Many artists avoid them altogether.
-Behind my choice of subject matter is the implied belief that humanity is central to art and should be its central theme.
-This is both a reaction against the dehumanization of mass society and a dismissal of trivial efforts in the field of painting.
+Many artists today avoid them altogether, at least with any degree of realism.
+Behind my choice of subject matter is the implied belief that the subject of humanity is central to art and should be its central theme.
+This engenders a type of art counterposed against the dehumanization of mass society and a constructive process dismissive of trivial efforts in the field of painting.

-Alberti laments the loss of genius so abundant in Antiquity but so absent in his own time - i.e. the dawn of the European Renaissance.
+In Della Pittura, Alberti laments the loss of genius so abundant in Antiquity but so absent in his own time - i.e. the dawn of the European Renaissance.
 My generation looked at the Renaissance in the same way Alberti looked at Antiquity.
-We were both wrong.
+They were both wrong.

 Harcourt House (2014- )

 Alberta Society of Artists, juried member (2017-2021 )